SeneGambiaTravel Directory

 How long does the Barra ferry take?

-The sailing itself is 30–45 minutes.
-Total time including queuing and boarding is 1–2.5 hours depending on the day and time.
+The sailing is 30–45 minutes.
+With queuing and boarding, total time is 1–2.5 hours depending on the day.

 Do I need a visa to cross into Senegal?